Your guide to the Dolomites in summer

 Given the altitude, the weather in the Dolomites is quite different to that of the Italy well known further south.
 Expect warm, sunny summers and cold, snow-laden winters.

 Dreaming of the Dolomites?
-Don't miss the latest deals with TUI Lakes & Mountains on exploratory holidays to this glorious region of northern Italy - special online-only offers for 2020 included.
+Don't miss the latest deals with TUI Lakes & Mountains on exploratory holidays to this glorious region of northern Italy.

 We promise not to share your details